On this page we have information regarding our BYOD programme and at the bottom of this page, we have information on keeping yourself safe online.

 For more information about how to create or use an Apple ID without a payment method visit this link.

-We use a mobile device management system (MDM) called Zuludesk for both BYOD and institution owned devices.
+We use a mobile device management system (MDM) now called Jam School for both BYOD and institution-owned devices.
 This has some significant advantages for BYOD devices, including:

 - Blacklisting apps we do not want the students to have access to while within school.

 - Ability to invite students to allow the school to install apps on their device.
 We use this feature to provide Apps that have a cost to parents/students.
 This is explained below.

 - Install additional filtering of the internet and in particular Google Images.

 We would like to provide Apps for your child to use as part of their learning.
 To do this, we will send an invite for your child to accept on their iPad (this comes from Jamf School).
 This will then allow the App to download automatically onto the student device.

 The school will purchase Apps that have a cost and provide these for student use.
 When a student leaves our school (or the app is no longer required for their learning), they will be sent an email asking them to remove the content from the app/s from their device, or purchase their own copy of the app.
 After that time, the app will automatically be deleted.
 These Apps include, Book Creator, Explain Everything, Green Screen by Do Ink.

 We use a small number of Apps on these devices.
 These may / most likely will include:

 With our institution owned devices this is already set up.
 With BYOD devices, we may at times invite students to allow the teacher to manage their iPad while the student is in the classroom.
 This is controlled by bluetooth technology.
 Once the students device loses the bluetooth connection the management of the device ends.
 This provides a number of features for teachers including.